lulazaria/flask_ASR/README.md

 # Flask backed Web Interface for pre-trained ASR model with kaldi

-### This is a simple web interface with a Flask backend for a pre-trained ASR model
+This is a simple web interface with a Flask backend for a pre-trained ASR model.
 ## Install Requirements

 ### Pip